-I'm a visual artist, web designer, and art educator in Corner Brook, NL, Canada.
+I'm a visual artist, web designer and art educator in Newfoundland, Canada.

 My digital print index of first lines is currently being shown in the art department faculty & staff show at Reese Bullen Gallery, Humboldt State University, in Arcata, CA. I’m currently teaching Web Media & Design here at Humboldt.